Shapinsay: Geography

 With an area of 2948 ha, Shapinsay is the 8th largest Orkney island and the 29th largest Scottish island.
 The highest point of Ward Hill is 64 m above sea level.
 The east coast is composed of low cliffs and has several sea caves, including the geo at the extreme northern tip known as Geo of Ork.
 Elwick Bay is a sheltered anchorage on the south coast, facing the Orkney mainland; the island's largest settlement, Balfour, is at the western end of the bay.
 When seen from the air Shapinsay’s square ten-acre fields and straight roads are an obvious feature of the landscape.
-These are the result of David Balfour’s 19th century "improvments".
+These are the result of David Balfour’s 19th century "improvements".

 The island has several ayres, or storm beaches, which form narrow spits of shingle or sand cutting across the landward and seaward ends of shallow bays.
 They can sometimes cut off a body of water from the sea, forming shallow freshwater lochs known as oyces.
 Examples include Vasa Loch and Lairo Water.

 There are several small islands in the vicinity including Broad Shoal, Grass Holm and Skerry of Vasa.
 Helliar Holm is a tidal islet at the eastern entrance to the main harbour at Balfour; it has a small lighthouse and a ruined broch.
 The String, a stretch of water that lies between Helliar Holm and the mainland, has strong tidal currents.